XertroV/xk_io/_posts/2014-01-15-How-to-Secure-a-Blockchain-with-Zero-Energy.md

 ---
-title: Secure a Blockchain with Zero Energy
+title: How to Secure a Blockchain with Zero Energy
 author: Max
+date: 2014-01-15
 layout: post
 ---

-# How to secure a Blockchain with Zero Energy

 Originally published in the [Bitcoin Magazine](http://bitcoinmagazine.com/9317/how-to-secure-a-blockchain-with-zero-energy/) on January 15th, 2014.
 Reposted here on 1st April, 2014.